Zero-sum competition between US and China here to stay: Panellists

 Mr Eric Li, founder and managing partner at venture capital firm Chengwei Capital, said US efforts to limit technology exports to China is "probably the best thing to happen to China, in its desire to develop world-leading technology sectors".

-China had been under-investing in many sectors, including semiconductors, for 10 to 15 years, he added.
-But geopolitical tensions are forcing the Chinese to develop these technologies.
+China had been under-investing in many sectors, including semiconductors, but geopolitical tensions are forcing it to develop these technologies, he said.

 Professor Jia Qingguo, director of the Institute for Global Cooperation and Understanding at Peking University, said changing balance of power is one underlying factor behind geopolitical challenges.